Teaching

 The goal of the class is to cover theoretical aspects and practical Python implementations of popular optimization algorithms in machine learning, with a focus on modern topics: huge scale models, automatic differentiation, deep learning, implicit bias, etc.

-Validation: weekly theoretical homeworks, labs and paper presentation at the end of the class.
+Validation: some theoretical homeworks, and paper presentation at the end of the class.

 Syllabus: